nitzan-repo/python-final/README.md

 Delete a Hosted Zone (restricted to CLI-created zones): python cli.py route53-ops delete-zone --zone-id Z123456789ABC

+# 💻 Running the UI
+To launch the interactive Streamlit web dashboard:

+Ensure all your manager files (ec2_manager.py, s3_manager.py, route53_manager.py) and the UI file (app.py) are in the same directory.

+Run the following command in your terminal: streamlit run app.py

+Open the local URL provided in your terminal (usually http://localhost:8501) in your web browser.

 # 🏷️ Tagging Convention
 To maintain strict governance, resource isolation, and safe cleanup protocols, all resources provisioned through this platform automatically include consistent tagging: